-Prenatal exposure to combustion-related pollutants leads to anxiety, attention problems in young childrenMarch 22nd, 2012 in Health /
+Prenatal exposure to combustion-related pollutants leads to anxiety, attention problems in young childrenMarch 22, 2012 in Medicine & Health / Health

 Mothers' exposure during pregnancy to a class of air pollutants called polycyclic aromatic hydrocarbons (PAH) can lead to behavioral problems in their children.
 PAH are released to air during incomplete combustion of fossil fuel such as diesel, gasoline, coal, and other organic material.

 The study is the first report of associations between child attentional and behavioral problems among school‐age children and two complementary measures of prenatal PAH exposure: monitored air concentrations of PAH and a PAH-specific biomarker of exposure measured in maternal and umbilical cord blood.
 The paper, "Prenatal Polycyclic Aromatic Hydrocarbon (PAH) Exposure and Child Behavior at age 6-7," published online today in Environmental Health Perspectives, adds to rising concerns about the risks associated with exposures to air pollution during pregnancy.